Hendracewady/ajaib-dummy/README.md

-# ajaib-dummy
+# Mock API
-to fake mock API for testing
+Created for testing only using mock JSON